GraphCliff: Short-Long Range Gating for Modeling Critical Activity Changes Caused by Subtle Molecular Differences: Methods

-\paragraph{GraphCliff filter} Adopted from StripedHyena2, in which a single projection yields three separate components (input, gating, and output), our projection layer maps \(d\)-dimensional space into a \(3d\)-dimensional space to facilitate decomposition into functionally distinct streams.
-Each filter layer processes short- and long-range information, and their outputs are subsequently integrated via a gating mechanism.
-The short-range filter adopts a GINE~\citep{xu2018powerful} message passing operator to capture local neighborhood interactions.
-In contrast, the long-range filter captures multi-hop dependencies within a single layer using Chebyshev polynomials~\citep{hammond2011wavelets}, thereby avoiding the need to stack multiple GNN layers.
-Recent work demonstrates that Chebyshev polynomials operate directly on the normalized Laplacian, propagating information across multiple hops without explicit edge rewiring or architectural modifications that distort the original topology ~\citep{hariri2025chebnet}.
+\paragraph{\textbf{GraphCliff filter}} Inspired by StripedHyena2, in which a single projection is decomposed into multiple functional streams, each GraphCliff filter maps \(d\)-dimensional node representations into a \(3d\)-dimensional space and integrates short- and long-range information through a gating mechanism.
+The expanded representation is first processed by GINE~\citep{xu2018powerful} as a short-range path that captures local neighborhood interactions, and its output is split along the feature dimension into three node-level streams used for long-range propagation, gate conditioning, and local bypass.
+The long-range stream is then processed by a Chebyshev polynomial filter~\citep{hammond2011wavelets}, which captures multi-hop dependencies within a single layer and thereby avoids the need to stack multiple GNN layers.
+Recent work demonstrates that Chebyshev polynomials operate directly on the normalized Laplacian, propagating information across multiple hops without explicit edge rewiring or architectural modifications that distort the original topology~\citep{hariri2025chebnet}.

 At layer \(\ell\), given hidden node representations \( h^{(\ell)} \in \mathbb{R}^{N \times d} \), we first apply normalization followed by a linear projection: